Multiparameter quantum groups at roots of unity: Specialization of MpQG's at 1

 \subsection{The ``generic'' ground rings}

 \ 7pt As a first step in the process sketched above, we formalize the loose ideas of ``generic parameter of Cartan type'' and of ``generic parameter of (a specific) integral type''.
-Indeed, this means that we fix a special ground ring generated by ``indeterminate parameters'' that is ``universal'', in a sense, in that by specialization it maps onto any ring $ \Rbq $ (inside a field $ \k $) as in \S \ref{ground-ring} for any possible multiparameter $ \bq $ of Cartan type, or of fixed integral type, chosen inside $ \k \, $.
-In a nutshell, this ``universal ring of multiparameters'' will be the ring of functions on the $ \ZZ $--scheme of all multiparametric matrices $ \bq $ of Cartan type, or of (fixed) integral type.
+Indeed, this ``universal ring of multiparameters'' will be the ring of functions on the $ \ZZ $--scheme of all multiparameter $ \bq $ of Cartan type, or of (fixed) integral type.

 Similarly, we introduce also the (universal) rings generated by ``square roots of indeterminate parameters'', both for the Cartan type and for the integral type case.

 9pt

 \begin{free text} Let hereafter $ \, \ZZ\big[\,\bx^{\pm 1}\big] := \ZZ\big[ {\big\{ x_{ij}^{\pm 1} \big\}}_{i, j \in I} \,\big] \, $ be the ring of Laurent polynomials with coefficients in $ \ZZ $ in the indeterminates $ x_{ij} $ ($ \, i, j \in I \, $), and let $ \, A := {\big( a_{ij} \big)}_{i, j \in I} \, $ be an indecomposable Cartan matrix of finite type.
 Consider the quotient ring